-The resource block model has had an open pit mine design applied to it using Whittle Pit optimization resulting in 9.34 million tonnes of mineralized material at an average grade of 1.22% Li_2O within the pit.
+The resource block model has had an open pit mine design applied to it using Whittle Pit optimization resulting in 9.34 million tonnes of mineralized material at an average grade of 1.22% Li2O within the pit.
 The pit has a strip ratio of 1:5.6, resulting in 52 million tonnes of waste rock for stockpiling for use as aggregate.
 For the purpose of the PEA, the mine depth was limited to 260 metres.

 The mine design has not been optimized and the appropriate timing to transition the operation to underground mining has yet to be determined.
-Further drilling is expected to identify additional resources at depth which would create the opportunity to ultimately re-work the development model to include an underground mining operation to access the depth extensions of the Deposit and reduce the amount of rock generated for stockpiling.
+Further drilling is designed to identify additional resources at depth (as well as along strike) which would create the opportunity to include an underground mining operation in the development model.